 There are several different options here, and it’s crucial to pick the right one based on the structure you’re planning for your company.

-A sole trader is the most basic option and is suitable for freelancers or those who run their operations entirely on their own.
+A sole trader is the most basic option suitable for freelancers or those who run their operations independently.

 Then, there are a few partnership agreements – general, limited and limited liability.